Pengkai-Fang/deep-geometric-pathway/README.md

 1. Add `utils.visualize.show_pth()` function, that is able to print out the specific sampled pathway

-   The detail of how to use this function is in `./test_notebook/visualize.ipynb`
+   The detail of how to use this function is in `./test_notebook/visualize.ipynb`.
+Example visualization [here](GenomicData/readme-figs/ALAS1_hops2.pdf).

 #### March 28th